bmm00000/practice/typescript1/NOTES.md

 after you execute tsc, then you have to link the resulting JS file to the HTML doc, because the browser can't run TS.

-//
-//

-also, you can use the latest JS features, and they will get compiled down for older browsers (it's a little bit like Babel, this functionality is built in TS)
+also, you can use the latest JS features, and they will get compiled down for older browsers (it's a little bit like Babel (a tool that does this with vanila JS), this functionality is built in TS)

 non-js features like interfaces and generics are not compiled to JS, but help us during development to avoid potential errors.